 The Fund is subject to stock market risk, which is the chance that stock prices overall will decline.
 Stock markets tend to move in cycles, with periods of rising prices and periods of falling prices.
 The Fund's investments in foreign stocks can be riskier than U.S. stock investments.
 Foreign stocks may be more volatile and less liquid than U.S. stocks.
 The prices of foreign stocks and the prices of U.S. stocks may move in opposite directions.
-The Fund's target index may, at times, become focused in stocks of a limited number of companies, which could cause the Fund to underperform the global stock markets.
+In addition, the Fund's target index may, at times, become focused in stocks of a particular market sector, which would subject the Fund to proportionately higher exposure to the risks of that sector.
 The Fund is subject to country/regional risk and currency risk.
 Country/regional risk is the chance that world events-such as political upheaval, financial troubles, or natural disasters-will adversely affect the value of securities issued by companies in foreign countries or regions.
 Because the Fund may invest a large portion of its assets in securities of companies located in any one country or region, the Fund's performance may be hurt disproportionately by the poor performance of its investments in that area.
+Currency risk is the chance that the value of a foreign investment, measured in U.S. dollars, will decrease because of unfavorable changes in currency exchange rates.
 Country/regional risk and currency risk are especially high in emerging markets.